laiky2506/ace_resource/README.md

 </p>

 STEP 2:
-Count number of word, number of distinct word, occurance of word "data", then calculate the probability of the word "data" occur in each line.
+Count the number of words, the number of distinct words, and the occurrence of the word "data", then calculate the probability of the word "data" occurring in each line.

 ```
 table = BeautifulTable()